francesctr4/SplitScreen/index.md

 ### Steps to follow

+The overall steps to code a Split Screen in SDL2 are shown below:

 1. Create the cameras and add them to a list.
 2. Relate the different players with the cameras.
 3. Assign and center the cameras to the players.
 4. Finally, display the desired cameras.

+Here you can find the location of the TODOs inside the code:

 ![All_TODOs](https://user-images.githubusercontent.com/99948892/227254474-9a30f69a-456d-47d0-9bf0-5fcdf9ab2bc9.png)